renetik/renetik-ios-core/Example/Pods/PPTopMostController/README.md

 That's it!

 # Why PPTopMostController?
-Let's take the case where you have for example a manager which downloads data + a content which triggers notification when an error occured.
+Let's take the case where you have for example a manager which downloads data + a view which triggers notification when an error occured.

 ## Using a delegate